Captain Strategy Advisory GCC Strategy · Architecture · Leadership · Mandate

 How does your work connect to ODInterventions?

 Captain Strategy shapes the GCC strategy and capability architecture agenda.
 ODInterventions is a specialist partner focused on organisation development and behaviour change.
-In many programmes, we work as a combined spine — strategy meets behaviour change.
+In many programmes, we work as a combined spine.

 How do you measure impact beyond participant feedback?